 3. bradley c. harrison

-An MIT alum, Bradley is a seasoned business development executive in both Fortune 500 company and his venture capital investments.
-Harrison's strengths include negotiations, deal structure and deal closure.
+An MIT alum, Bradley is a seasoned business development executive in both Fortune 500 companies and his venture capital investments.
+Harrison's strengths include negotiations, structuring deals and closing deals.
 Some of his investments include: Hullabalu, Nestio and Sidestep.

 Top 3 Startups in Washington D.C.: